 UK: People with COVID in England won't need to self-isolate

-The British government says people with COVID-19 will not be legally required to self-isolate in England starting later this week, as part of a long-term plan for “living with COVID.”
+The British government says people with COVID-19 will not be legally required to self-isolate in England starting in the coming week, as part of a long-term plan for “living with COVID.”

 LONDON -- People with COVID-19 won't be legally required to self-isolate in England starting in the coming week, the U.K. government has announced, as part of a plan for “living with COVID” that is also likely to see testing for the coronavirus scaled back.